-Tadalafil is used to treat impotence (difficulty getting and maintaining an erection) in men.
+Tadalafil is used to treat erectile dysfunction (trouble getting or keeping an erection).

-Take tadalafil with a glass of water between half an hour and 36 hours before having sex, or as directed.
+Take tadalafil with a glass of water. about one hour before having sex, or as directed.
+You can take it with or without food.

 Some medicines available without a prescription may react with tadalafil including: